top of page

 Teaching Style

-Instead of the traditional "teaching by telling" approach, I have been developing an interactive format that uses active learning techniques to increase student engagement and improve their communication skills.
-The proposed format encourages active student discussions via specialized lecture styles.
-All of my courses, typically consisting of 20-40 students, follow such an interactive format.
-In May 2022, I received a UNC CS Department award for my teaching.
+Instead of the traditional "teaching by telling" approach, I use an interactive format built on active learning, designed to increase engagement and strengthen students' communication skills.
+All of my courses, typically 20 to 40 students, follow this format.
+In May 2022, I received the UNC Computer Science Department's teaching award.

 Paper Battles